selforganising/foundersandcoders/_includes/faq.md

 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Are there any restrictions on who can apply?**
 Anyone over the age of 18 can apply.
-We particularly welcome applications from people aged 18-24 who live in Camden or who have recently studied at a Camden school or academic institution (but don't let that put you off applying, if that doesn't describe you).
+We welcome applications from people aged 18-24 who live of have studied in Camden (and who typically make up around half our successful applicants).

 **What happens after the course ends?**
 You will join the Founders & Coders community.
 We are also developing an apprenticeship programme for students who wish to continue working with us and developing their skills after the course ends.